radianthero/radianthero.github.io/_posts/2023-12-26-oceanfront6.md

 ![Poster for Oceanfront 6](/assets/images/of6.png)

 I write this as I listen to some Ogre Battle 64 ost, the official cd release has the uncompressed versions of the music for all the tracks, and it sounds quite lovely, even if I think the game has issues overall.
 I'll be taking the rest of the year off, and will resume art next year.
 Until next time!

+## Update

+Having issues with Jekyll pushing this to live, trying to get it fixed now, this was originally made on 12/25.